ealmohimmah/NOMA-QAM-SER/README.md

 ## Content of Code Package

-The article contains the figures of the article.
+The package contains the MATLAB files that reproduce the figures and results in the article.

 ## License and Referencing